What is a

 Take digital radiographs (x-rays) and perform ultrasounds

-Assist in dental procedures and
+Assist in dental procedures,

 Provide emergency and